szaumoor/ZSTweaks/ZSTweaks/README.md

 If you want this component working for other mod-added weapons that cause vorpal hits (including creature attacks), let me know and I'll make sure this component patches those too.

+**Component 1545:** Make the basic benefits and progression of various character stats more streamlined or interesting

+This component has a series of optional components that tweak the following (consult the config file to allow or disallow -- all allowed by default):

+- Constitution bonuses
+  - It makes the HP bonus progression more streamlined, similar to NWN and 3.5e.
+The HP bonus is now 1 HP per 2 levels, starting at 12.
+It grows up to +7 HP at constitution 24 and 25.
+  - Non-fighter classes also get a HP bonus from 12 Constitution, however, it grows less, and less quickly, up to +4 at 20 Constitution.
+This still improves vanilla, where they can only get +2 at most at Constitution 16. +1 HP is granted at constitution 12-14, +2 at 15-16, +3 at 17-19, and +4 at 20+.
+  - Regeneration by constitution starts at 18 constitution but it will be very slow.
+It starts at 1 HP every 300 seconds at 18, then 240, 180, 160, 140, 120, 90, and finally 60 seconds at 25 constitution.
+  - Fatigue bonuses start at constitution 12 but and it only grows above vanilla values at 25 Constitution.
+  - HP Penalties for constitution also start at 8 Constitution and increase every 2 Constitution below, except 1 Constitution, where it jumps from -4 to -5 directly.
+- Dexterity bonuses
+  - Progression of AC and missile thac0 follows NWN style as well, with the exception that the +7 bonus is always received at 25 Dexterity.
+This encourages maxing out dexterity if the maximum bonus is desired.
+  - Penalties also start early, at 9 Dexterity.
+This means for example that Keldorn will have a -1 penalty to ranged thac0 and his AC, since his Dexterity is a terrible 9.
+- Lore bonuses
+  - Per class: Mages now get 5 lore points per level (from 3); Thieves get 4 lore points per level; Clerics, shamans, and druids get 3 lore points per level; paladins and rangers get 2 lore points per level.
+Fighters and bards are unchanged.
+  - Per stats: The benefits and penalties are more streamlined, and the bonuses start at Wisdom or Intelligence 12.
+The maximum lore bonuses are unchanged, and the penalties increase less harshly, instead of jumping to -10 at 9 Wisdom or Intelligence, it decreases in a more gradual sequence.
+- THAC0 bonuses by race: The only change is that dwarves will get a +1 THAC0 bonus with axes.
+- Strength
+  - THAC0 bonuses and penalties streamlined similar to NWN.
+Penalties start at 9 Strength, bonuses at 12.
+From Strength 23, bonuses increase by 1 per increase, up to +7.
+  - Extraordinary strength does not add thac0 bonuses anymore.
+  - Damage are also streamlined similar to NWN up to 18 strength, with +4 bonus.
+At 19 Strength, it jumps to +7, similar to vanilla.
+Extraordinary strength at 18 Strength adds up to +2 damage: 0-24 gives no bonus, 25-75 gives a +1 bonus, and anything above it gives a +2 bonus (overall bonus of +6).
+  - Weight allowance was also streamlined and creatures with Strength <10 will be able to carry a bit more.
+For example, Imoen will now be able to carry 90 lb instead of 50.
+At much higher strength, the maximum you can carry has been generally decreased, as in vanilla it makes crazy jumps after 18 Strength (jumps from 200 to 500 -- with this tweak, it jumps to 400).
+Extraordinary strength grants +5 at 0, then +10, and gradually increases in jumps of 10, up to +100 at 18/100.
+  - No changes to forcing locks open.
+- Weapon styles
+  - Two-handed
+    - +0: -1 to Armor Class (no training means you deflect attacks worse)
+    - +1: No Armor class penalty, +1 to damage, +1 to Speed Factor
+    - +2: +2 to damage, +4 to Speed Factor, critical rolls are 1 higher (i.e. 19-20)
+  - Single weapon
+    - +0: -1 to speed factor (no training means you wield with less grace)
+    - +1: +1 to damage, Armor Class, and Speed Factor, critical rolls are 1 higher (i.e. 19-20)
+    - +2: +2 to damage, Armor Class, and Speed Factor
+  - Sword and shield
+    - +0: -1 damage, THAC0, and Armor class penalty vs Missile (no training means you can't deflect arrows very well, and can't handle using a weapon without the help of your offhand)
+    - +1: All penalties removed, +1 to Armor Class vs. Missiles
+    - +2: +1 to Armor Class, +3 to Armor Class vs. Missiles
+  - Two-weapon style
+    - +0: -2 penalty to Armor Class (you don't have any training deflecting with 2 weapons), -1 to damage with right hand, -2 to damage with left hand, THAC0 for right and left have penalties of -4 and -6, respectively.
+    - +1: Damage penalty on left hand reduced to -1, thac0 penalties for right and left hand reduced to -2 and -4, respectively.
+Armor class penalty decreased to -1.
+    - +2: Armor class, and Thac0 and Damage penalty for right hand removed
+    - +3: Damage penalty for left hand removed, THAC0 penalty for left hand reduced to -2, Armor Class gets a +1 bonus

+Overall, these changes may increase difficulty slightly, as creatures with player-usable classes may have a slight HP boost, and the same goes for strength bonuses, though this is compensated by the fact you get the same bonuses.
+Ditto for some of the proficiency changes.

 </details>

 ---